cameronstroup/Employee-Tracker/README.md

 ## Features
 - **Add, remove, and update** - *Add, remove, or update employees, roles, and  departments.*
 - **View employees** - *View employees collectively, by manager, or by department*
-- **View the total utilized budget** - *When viewing employees by department, you can see the total utilized budget at the bottom of the table*

 ---